apache/helix/src/site/markdown/recipes/rabbitmq_consumer_group.md

 One of the commonly implemented recipes using this software is a work queue.  http://www.rabbitmq.com/tutorials/tutorial-four-java.html describes the use case where

 * A producer sends a message with a routing key.
-* The message goes to the queues whose binding key exactly matches the routing key of the message.
+* The message is routed to the queue whose binding key exactly matches the routing key of the message.
 * There are multiple consumers and each consumer is interested in processing only a subset of the messages by binding to the interested keys

-The example provided [here](http://www.rabbitmq.com/tutorials/tutorial-four-java.html) describes how multiple consumers can be started to process all the tasks.
+The example provided [here](http://www.rabbitmq.com/tutorials/tutorial-four-java.html) describes how multiple consumers can be started to process all the messages.

 While this works, in production systems one needs the following

 * Ability to handle failures: when a consumers fails another consumer must be started or the other consumers must start processing these messages that should have been processed by the failed consumer.
 * When the existing consumers cannot keep up with the task generation rate, new consumers will be added.
 The tasks must be redistributed among all the consumers.

-In this sample app, we explain how these set of consumers can be grouped together and handle consumer failures and expansion automatically.
+In this recipe, we demonstrate handling of consumer failures and new consumer additions using Helix.

 Mapping this usecase to Helix is pretty easy as the binding key/routing key is equivalent to a partition.

-Lets take a real example.
-Lets say a topic has 6 partitions, and we have 2 consumers to process all the queues.
+Let's take an example.
+Lets say the queue has 6 partitions, and we have 2 consumers to process all the queues.
 What we want is all 6 queues to be evenly divided among 2 consumers.
 Eventually when the system scales, we add more consumers to keep up.
 This will make each consumer process tasks from 2 queues.
-Now let's say that a consumer fails and that the number of active consumers is now reduced to 2.
+Now let's say that a consumer failed which reduces the number of active consumers to 2.
 This means each consumer must process 3 queues.

 We showcase how such a dynamic App can be developed using Helix.
+Even though we use rabbitmq as the pub/sub system one can extend this solution to other pub/sub systems.

 Try it
 ======